kfarrelly/nucleo/README.md

 - [ ] User trade history and personalized overall return on assets in portfolio.
 - [ ] Implement [Stellar Notifier](https://github.com/orbitlens/stellar-notifier) to post to nc.views.FeedActivityCreateView when any new Stellar transaction involves an account registered in Nucleo db.
 - [ ] Unit tests.
+- [ ] Upgrade landing page with top 5 leaders, top 5 assets, and some marketing.

 ## Roadmap